 Julbo is a lesser-known name in the sunglass industry, but this European brand has been producing sunglasses for over a century.
 They've been making distinctive mountaineering glasses since the 1950s, and nowadays they make sunglasses for everyone from babies to world-class athletes.

 The Aero model we tested came with Julbo's Spectron 3CF lens.
 This lens has a 12% VLT and comes with a color flash reflective coating on the outside.
 Julbo recommends them for use in the mountains, around water, and in bright sun.
-The lenses are polycarbonate with a base six lens curvature, which seems standard among performance eyewear.
+The lenses are polycarbonate with a base six lens curvature.

 The spherical lens provides crystal clear optical clarity with no distortion that we noticed during testing.
 These lenses have the least coverage of all models in the test, but they still offer a very wide field of vision with little frame or lens edge visible.
 The reflective coating creates a bit of color pop in the right light conditions and appears to be durable as we didn't scratch or damage them during testing.